 Let’s face it, the emergence of milk teas or fruit teas has made it difficult to stick to water nowadays.
 Most people, when they receive their paycheck, they try to award their selves with milk tea.
 Not only it is expensive, but frequent consumption leads to unhealthy weight gain.

 Trying this water-only challenge can not only help you save money but also keep you healthy.
-You can try to fit it in your “wants” section of your budget, but trying to avoid it for at least a month or 2 is also a great help to save money.
+You can try to fit it in your “wants” section of your budget, but trying to avoid it for at least a month or 2 is also a great ways to save money.

 5. Try to live a minimalistic life